 One of the questions took me by surprise.
 It asked if I had any special challenges when it came to clothes.
 Wow.
 You’ll recall in my What is Stitch Fix review, where I complained about constantly getting tops that don’t fit my busty, well, top.

 Speaking of busty, I just published a post on the top bras for big busts.

 Anyway, I was so happy to have Allume give me a space to explain the kinds of tops I like to get–stretch please–and the kinds of tops I like to avoid–button-down anything.
 In addition, I could tell them about my double-wide, hard-to-fit feet!

 The rest of the Allume questions were pretty basic and commonplace–my age, occupation, how much I spend on clothing, etc.

-Since Allume is not a subscription box service but rather a service that provides a shopping stylist online, you are paying differently than with other online styling websites.
-So as you sign up for Allume style, you’ll choose your level and length of “membership.”
+Since Allume is not a subscription box service but rather a service that provides a shopping or personal stylist online, you are paying differently than with other online styling websites.
+So as you sign up for Allume Style, you’ll choose your level and length of “membership.”